nmehitabel/zetafmt/README.md

 Install scala-cli (see above link) for your platform.

-Note use JDK 8 or 11, later versions will likely not work due to ZetaSql JNI methods.
+Note use JDK 8 or 11 for packaging, later versions will likely not work due to ZetaSql JNI methods.

 Simple local package build :